Lady Gaga Teases New Album, Super Bowl Halftime Performance

 Are you looking forward to Lady Gaga’s new album and Super Bowl Halftime performance?
 Sound off below in the comments section.

-[Featured image by Dimitrios Kambouris/Getty Images for Victoria’s Secret]
+[Featured Image by Dimitrios Kambouris/Getty Images for Victoria’s Secret]